Chapter 2 Linear regression

 Figure 2.6: Left: Probability density function (PDF) of a t-distributed random variable \(Z\), with central 95% confidence interval marked in red.
 95% of the PDF lies between the two bounds, 2.5% lies left of the lower bound and 2.5% right of the upper bound.
 Right: Cumulative distribution function (CDF) of the same t-distributed random variable \(Z\).
 The upper bound of the 95% confidence interval is defined as \(t_{n-2;0.975}\), i.e. the 0.975-percentile of the distribution, while the lower bound is defined as \(t_{n-2;0.025}\), which is equivalent to \(-t_{n-2;0.975}\) due to the symmetry of the distribution.

 The t-distribution property of the parameter estimates can further be exploited to test each parameter estimate separately for its statistical significance.
-This becomes especially important for multiple regression problems where we have more than one possible predictor, not all of which will have a statistically significant effect.
 The significance of the parameter estimates is determined via a t-test.
-The Null hypothesis is that the true parameters are zero, i.e. the parameter estimates are not significant:
+The Null hypothesis is that the true parameters are zero, i.e. the parameter estimates are “not significant”:

 \[\begin{equation} H_0:\beta_0=0 \tag{2.28} \end{equation}\] \[\begin{equation} H_0:\beta_1=0 \tag{2.29} \end{equation}\]

-This hypothesis is tested against the alternative hypothesis that the true parameters are different from zero, i.e. the parameter estimates are significant:
+This hypothesis is tested against the alternative hypothesis that the true parameters are different from zero, i.e. the parameter estimates are “significant”:

 \[\begin{equation} H_1:\beta_0\neq 0 \tag{2.30} \end{equation}\] \[\begin{equation} H_1:\beta_1\neq 0 \tag{2.31} \end{equation}\]